Mon Carnet Client

 Availability and support

 The Provider uses reasonable care to keep the Service available, subject to maintenance, updates and events beyond its control, including outages of the necessary third-party services (Apple Wallet, Google Wallet, hosting provider, email provider, Stripe, Cloudinary).
-Support is provided according to the terms and timeframes set out in the offer [SERVICE LEVEL / SLA].
+Support is provided on business days through the channels listed on the Support page, without a guaranteed response time.
 Unless otherwise agreed in writing, the Service is provided without a quantified availability guarantee.

 Intellectual property